labianchin/labianchin.github.io/_posts/2016-02-15-docker-tips-and-tricks.md

 ### Conclusion

 That was my list of tips and tricks for Docker.
 Please, feel free to provide feedback and share your tips and tricks in the comments below.

+I would also like to thank [Bruno Tavares](https://twitter.com/bltavares) and [Adriano Bonat](https://twitter.com/tanob) for the review of this article.